 Then, at dinner, enjoy the fundamental flavor of roast vegetables featuring the favorite of the day: the carrot!

 A tasty favorite for many, the carrot cake uses this vegetable in a surprising way.
 Adding spice to the cake and topping it with cream cheese frosting is the perfect way to enjoy and celebrate this versatile vegetable.

 One great way to honor the carrot is by taking a try at growing some!
 They’re not a difficult plant to grow, but they do require soil that is in good condition.
 They can be planted from seed indoors in cooler months and then moved outdoors when the weather is warmer.

 Because they tend to grow around rocks and other roots in the soil, home grown carrots may not turn out exactly straight.
 In fact, it can be fairly entertaining to see what shapes they grow into while hiding underground!
 No matter what shape they are, they’re sure to be delicious and nutritious.

 Throw a Carrot Party

-People who are looking for a place to serve that carrot cake they made might as well go ahead and host a Carrot Day Party!
+People who are looking for a place to serve that carrot cake they made might as well go ahead and host a International Carrot Day Party!
 Gather some friends together and enjoy all of the lovely benefits and tastes of carrots.
 The menu will obviously be filled with multiple appetizers, snacks, and desserts all including carrots as ingredients.

 Don’t forget that Carrot Juice and Carrot Shots are fun ways to ingest this healthy food.
 For orange-themed drinks that aren’t made of carrots, consider orange soda or soft drinks, just to keep things interesting.